-ASE-067 E-mail/Internet/Personal Applications .5 high school credit
+ASE-067 E-mail/Internet/Personal Applications

 Focuses on the use of technology in an education setting, in the workplace, and in everyday life.
 Skills needed to operate and utilize a computer hard drive and various software applications, electronic communication and use of the World Wide Web.
 Discusses issues and debates concerning technology in a global society.
 Required: Instructor consent.